LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Results and Analysis

-The classification performance using MLP over Cars, Iris and MNIST datasets are reported in Table \ref{tab:plain} in terms of the loss and accuracy over training and validation sets.
-The training is performed for $200$ epochs using the \textit{categorical cross-entropy} loss.
+The results on Iris and MNIST datasets using MLP model are reported in Table \ref{tab:plain}.
+The \textit{categorical cross-entropy} loss is used to train the models for $200$ epochs.
 In order to run training smoothly in both the dataset, $80\%$ of samples were randomly chosen for training and remaining $20\%$ are used for validation.
-The proposed $LiSHT$ activation achieves minimum training and validation loss over three datasets.
-The proposed $LiSHT$ activation function achieves the best accuracies of $97.98\%$, $97.33\%$ and $98.60\%$ over Car evaluation, Iris and MNIST datasets, respectively.
+The proposed $LiSHT$ activation achieves outperforms the existing activation functions.
+The top accuracy on Iris and MNIST datasets are achieved by LiSHT as $97.33\%$ and $98.60\%$, respectively.